Homepage > Blank IRS 8862 Template

 No

-17For each person claimed as a qualifying child or other dependent for the CTC/ACTC/ODC, is that person a citizen, national, or resident of the United States?
+17For each person claimed as a qualifying child or other dependent for the CTC/RCTC/ACTC/ODC, is that person a citizen, national, or resident of the United States?
 See Pub.
 519 for more information on when a person is a resident of the United States or is treated as a resident of the United States.

 Child 1